nitro41992/CS644/MidtermReview.md

 	- What applications and jobs are supported?
 - Pig
 	- Dataflow language
-		- Need Datasource
+		- Need Data source
-		- Functions are applied to datasource
+		- Functions are applied to data source
 - Apache Hive
 	- Similar to SQL